Crio-Bytes/Networking/traceroute/README.md

 # Introduction

 The essence of computer networking is to transport packets from one machine (source) to another (destination).
-In the current modern age, with high speed networking and the internet growing to a vast global network of various devices, we tend to take things such as how a simple packet of data containing your request to fetch the content at, say,  `www.crio.do` moves from your computing device to the server where GitHub runs.
+In the current modern age, with high speed networking and the internet growing to a vast global network of various devices, we tend to take things such as how a simple packet of data containing your request to fetch the content at, say, `www.crio.do`, moves from your computing device to the server where Crio's website resides.

 This MicroByte explores the basics of packet routing and demonstrates the concept behind `traceroute` - a popular utility used to find some of the paths taken by a packet to reach a destination.